apooshpendu/nlp-STS/Synthetic Dataset Generation/Pooshpendu Adhikary/readme.md

 5. pip install torch>=1.6.0 -f https://download.pytorch.org/whl/torch_stable.html
 6. pip install transformers>=3.0.2

+### Description ###
+It uses passive-to-active voice conversion and word swapping techniques using BERT and WordNet to create synthetic data.
+For generating dataset, PAWS dataset's partial data has been used as in input.
+The result is a csv file where each row contains original as well as generated sentence, similarity level and flag indicating whether it can be used for STS.

 ### Note ###
 If BERT model is not loaded, it take some time executing the script for the first time.